pypyr/docs/content/docs/substitutions/py-strings.md

            double quotes to prevent malformed yaml.
   run: !py "'spam' in ['eggs', 'spam', 'bacon']"
   in:
-    echoMe: you should see me because spam is in breakfast!
+    echoMe: you should see me because spam is in breakfast listing!
 ```

 ## examples